List of awards and nominations received by Jennylyn Mercado

 She starred in the romantic drama movie, Blue Moon directed by Joel Lamangan in 2005.
 For playing the shy, young Corazon, she won her first award for People's Choice Best Actress at the 31st Metro Manila Film Festival and Best Supporting Actress in 2005 Gawad Tanglaw Award with nominations from Gawad Urian Award, ENPRESS Golden Screen Awards and Luna Awards.

 Mercado top billed the period drama, Rosario a movie based on a true story directed by Alberto Martinez.
 She played the role of Rosario, a young liberated woman.
-For the role, she was nominated for Best Actress in Gawad Pasado Awards, Luna Award and FAMAS Award.
+She was nominated for Best Actress in Gawad Pasado Awards, Luna Award and FAMAS Award.

-In 2014, she starred with Derek Ramsay in a romantic comedy movie, English Only, Please directed by Dan Villegas.
-For her role as a young, perky Filipino tutor, Mercado won her first Best Actress Awards at the 40th Metro Manila Film Festival and received nominations from PMPC Star Awards for Movies and FAMAS Award.
+In 2014, she was cast as the main lead, opposite Derek Ramsay in a romantic comedy movie, English Only, Please directed by Dan Villegas.
+For playing the role as a young, perky Filipino tutor, Mercado won her first Best Actress Awards in a competitive category at the 40th Metro Manila Film Festival and earned nominations from PMPC Star Awards for Movies and FAMAS Award.

 The following year, she returned to romantic comedy with Jericho Rosales in the movie, Walang Forever directed by Dan Villegas.
 She won her second Best Actress Awards at the 41st Metro Manila Film Festival and won Best Actress award at the Box Office Entertainment Awards with nominations from Gawad Urian and Gawad Pasado.
-In 2017, she starred in another romantic comedy movie with John Lloyd Cruz in Just the 3 of Us directed by Cathy Garcia-Sampana for which she won a Film Actress Award at EdukCircle Awards.
+In 2017, she starred with John Lloyd Cruz in another romantic comedy movie, Just the 3 of Us directed by Cathy Garcia-Sampana for which she won a Film Actress Award at EdukCircle Awards.

 In television, Mercado received a Best Actress nomination for her performance in drama series Rhodora X at the ENPRESS Golden Screen TV Awards.
 The next year, she starred with her husband, Dennis Trillo in a drama series My Faithful Husband and won Best Drama Actress at the PMPC Star Awards for Television.
-In 2019, she was chosen to star opposite Dingdong Dantes in the Philippines adaptation of the Descendants of the Sun which garnered her Best Actress nomination at the PMPC Star Awards for Television.
+In 2019, she was chosen to star opposite Dingdong Dantes in the Philippines adaptation of the Descendants of the Sun which earned her Best Actress nomination at the PMPC Star Awards for Television.

 As television host, she won Best Reality Talent Show Host for Starstruck at EdukCircle Awards and received nominations from ENPRESS Golden Screen TV Awards and PMPC Star Awards for Television.
 In music, Mercado won two Awit Awards with several nominations from PMPC Star Awards for Music.